 National History Bee and Bowl – Varsity & JV Division Staff

-David Madden is the founder and Executive Director of The National History Bee and Bowl.
-Having played quiz bowl for four years at Ridgewood High School from 1995-1999, college quizbowl for two years at Princeton University, and been involved on a full-time basis overseeing NHBB since 2010, he is well-versed with all the formats, concerns, and issues surrounding academic competition.
+David Madden is the founder and Executive Director of International Academic Competitions and The National History Bee and Bowl.
+Having played quiz bowl for four years at Ridgewood High School from 1995-1999, college quizbowl for two years at Princeton University, and been involved on a full-time basis overseeing IAC since 2010, he is well-versed with all the formats, concerns, and issues surrounding academic competition.
 He is committed to high standards for tournaments, well-written questions, and the growth of academic quiz tournaments throughout the world.
-He is a former 19-day champion on Jeopardy, a published art historian, and a runner and skier in his spare time.
+He is a former 19-day champion on Jeopardy! and champion of the Jeopardy!
+All Star Games tournament, a published art historian, and a runner and skier in his spare time.
 He was taking courses to become a high school history teacher himself when he had the idea to run a history-themed quiz bowl tournament: the Tri-State History Bowl attended by 34 teams in May 2010.
 Soon after that, he put his teaching plans on hold to establish The National History Bee and Bowl.
-Aside from NHBB, he also has established the other member competitions in the International Academic Competitions network, including the International Geography Bee, United States Geography Olympiad, the United States History Bee, and the US Academic Bee and Bowl, among others.
+Aside from NHBB, he also has established the other member competitions in the International Academic Competitions network, including the International Geography Bee, United States Geography Championships, the United States History Bee, and the US Academic Bee and Bowl, among others.
 He is also the founder of the International History Olympiad which brings together the best history students from around the world every two years.
-He can be reached at firstname.lastname@example.org
+He is based at IAC headquarters in Burlington, VT and can be reached at email@example.com

 Marshall Mullins – Director of Logistics & Lead Tournament Coordinator

-Marshall is the Director of Logistics for International Academic Competitions, and NHBB.
-He also serves as Lead Tournament Coordinator where he is responsible for tournaments throughout a wide stretch of the country, including all of the Midwest and South Central states.
-He has long been active as a director and volunteer in the Missouri and Illinois quiz bowl circuits.
-He is based out of the Illinois suburbs of Saint Louis and he can be reached at email@example.com
+Marshall is the Director of Logistics for International Academic Competitions, and the National History Bee and Bowl.
+He also serves as Lead Tournament Coordinator where he is responsible for tournaments throughout the country, including all of the Midwest and South Central states.
+He has long been active as a tournament director and volunteer in the Missouri and Illinois quiz bowl circuits, and received the Rob Grierson Friend of Scholastic Bowl Award in 2019.
+He is based out of the Illinois suburbs of St. Louis and he can be reached at firstname.lastname@example.org

 Michael Borecki – Northeast Regional Coordinator